-CS2317Z Morning Eats: Breakfast and Brunch (1 Semester) Grades 10, 11, 12 many people miss out on this very important meal of the day, including the Arlington Youth Risk Behavior Survey (YRBS).
+CS2317Z Morning Eats: Breakfast and Brunch (Semester 1) Grades 10, 11, 12

+Having a difficult time getting ready, eating, and getting to the homeroom before the late bell?
+Join us to cook and learn more about the most important meal of the day, as well as strategies for fitting it in so you can have more energy, give a boost to your academics, and contribute to your personal health triangle.
+Research shows that many people miss out on this very important meal of the day, including the Arlington Youth Risk Behavior Survey (YRBS).
 This is a great opportunity to learn how to plan and prepare a variety of traditional and updated breakfast and brunch recipes through our cooking labs, walking field trips, and engaging projects.
 We will also learn how to plan, prepare, and host a brunch.
 We will explore food preparation techniques, valuable menu planning skills, recipe resources, and how to personalize recipes for both personal taste and time.
 Students will be evaluated through a variety of activities, including cooking in the culinary labs, projects, and will leave class with a personalized cookbook of recipes and information that will be a valuable tool for now and when you live on your own.